alexle/alexle.github.com/posts/change-one-word.markdown

 Then you realize there are people who'd love the opportunity and chance to attend college, but can't due to finances or a life situation.
 People who have a desperate desire to learn, but are stuck working long shifts to provide for their loved ones.

 Suddenly, what seemed like a chore just 5 minutes ago has transformed into a **reward**.
-You savor solving the linear equations now.
+You savor solving your linear equations now.
 You revel in awe when you finally figure out Fourier Transfer functions.

 What a difference a word makes.